-The Company as a lessee has entered into two lease contracts, for office space and guest house.
+The Company as a lessee has entered into lease contracts, for office space.
 Before the adoption of Ind AS 116, the Company classified each of its leases (as lessee) at the inception date as either a finance lease or an operating lease.
 These leases are in nature of short term leases or low value leases and are operating leases.